-The top 27 nightclubs in Toronto's history
+The 27 most memorable nightclubs in Toronto's history

 This legendary Richmond Street West spot introduced Toronto to house music in the 80s.
 It was an grimy after-hours spot covered in graffiti and modelled after New York's Paradise Garage, where some of the city's first house DJs made their mark.

-Toronto said goodbye to this iconic gay dance club at Church and Carlton last year.
+Toronto said goodbye to this iconic gay dance club at Church and Carlton a few years ago.
 Part cabaret and piano bar, party seedy back room dance club, this place was what gay dreams were made of.
 It opened in 1998 and was famous for its Sunday retro nights and classy drag shows.

+Jesse Milns at the Guvernment.
 Huge thanks to Denise Benson's research on most of these clubs and her book Then & Now.
-Benson will be a panelist at the Ebbs & Flows talk.
-Also thanks to Benjamin Boles for his knowledge.

 Join the conversation Load comments